revaturelabs/interviewquestions/JDBC.md

 ---

-4. What should be imported in JDBC?
+4. What should be imported in JDBC to connect with the database?

 <details><summary><b> Show Answer</b></summary>

 <blockquote>

+To connect with a database using JDBC, you need to import the packages like `java.sql.DriverManager`, `java.sql.Connection`, `java.sql.Statement`, `java.sql.ResultSet`, and `java.sql.SQLException`.

 </blockquote>